aspeddro/rescript-camelCase-to-snake_case/README.md

 6. Run dune fmt `dune build @fmt --auto-promote`

-7. Some nominations were not good, they are few and can be done by the editor manually.
+7. Some renames were not good, they are few and can be done by the editor manually.